Kequc/curry-map/README.md

 ### How do I use this library?

 Brace yourself.
 Not for the faint fo heart.

-Okay maybe I'm exagerating a bit, but it looks complicated bear with me.
+Okay maybe I'm exaggerating a bit, but it looks complicated bear with me.
 Currying is the ability to pass parameters to a function all at once or one at a time.

 ```javascript
 // all equivalent